supriyakkhanolkar/Udacity_Operationalizing_Pipeline/README.md

 * We get the REST url from the endpoint property of the published pipeline object.
 * We build an HTTP POST request to the endpoint along with a JSON payload.
 * We make a request to trigger the run.
 We can use the run id to monitor the status of the new run.
-* We can check the progress of the pipeline in Azure Studio using View Run Details widget.

 ##### Pipeline consumed and submitted
 ![Screenshot](Screenshots/NewPipelineSubmittedNotebk.jpg)